 Because of the importance of the area closest to your house or business, some experts suggest an additional zone that extends from 10 to 15 feet from your structure.
-In high risk areas, particularly in areas with a lot of vegetation, this extra attention needs to be extended throughout the full 30-foot zone.
-Pay close attention to the types of vegetation and mulch you select for this area.
+In high risk areas, for example in areas with a lot of brush or other high amounts of vegetation, this extra attention needs to be extended throughout the full 30-foot zone.
+Pay particular attention to the types of vegetation and mulch you select for this area.
 Whatever types of plant materials are chosen, they must be carefully maintained.
-There are products on the market such as noncombustible mulches, including rock, gravel and noncombustible hardscape features, such as brick and concrete walkways, and surfacing that will reduce your wildfire exposure.
+There are products on the market such as noncombustible mulches, including rock and gravel, along with noncombustible hardscape features, such as brick and concrete walkways and surfacing, that will reduce your wildfire exposure.
+If you are in a hurricane-prone area, remember that gravel and rock can become flying debris and cause extensive property damage during a windstorm.
 Choosing low-growing, irrigated herbaceous plant materials is another good option.